lenakba/ostRc/README.md

 participant is currently injured or in pain.

 It can also be used to find the so-called micro-cycle between matches and competition events.
+Micro-cycles are the time from a previous competition or match to the next competition or match.
 That is, all days up to first match/competition in one cycle, all days from first match to second match in the next cycle and so on.
-Micro-cycles are the time from a previous competition or match to the next competition or match.
 Coaches often plan training according to such micro-cycles.

-This is handy for counting the number of injury cases or number of micro-cycles, calculating the average interval time, or calculating the average of another variable per injury or other event.
+This is handy for counting the number of injury cases or number of micro-cycles, calculating the average interval time, or calculating the average of anything else per injury or other event.

 ``` r
 d_matches_sim = tribble(~date, ~match,